retroelec/T-HMI-C64/README.md

   unpack the binary and place it in a directory included in the search path of executables (e.g. /usr/local/bin on linux).
 - You may have to install python3 and python3-serial if not already installed.
 On my linux system I had to install python3-serial:
   sudo apt install python3-serial
-- You may have to install esptool to flash the microcontroller if not already installed:
-  pip install esptool
 - You may have to install GNU make if not already installed.
 - You may have to adapt the file Makefile and change the name of the serial port (adapt variable PORT).
 - On a linux system you may have to add the group dialout to your user to be able to upload code as a normal user: